maryhzd/maryhzd.github.io/index.md

 ## Biography

-Hi!
-I'm a Postdoctoral Researcher specializing in Scientific Machine Learning (SciML) and Artificial Intelligence for Science (AI4Science), with a PhD in Computational Mechanics from Carnegie Mellon University.
+Hello!
+I'm a Postdoctoral Researcher specializing in Scientific Machine Learning (SciML) and Artificial Intelligence for Science
+(AI4Science), with a PhD in Computational Mechanics from Carnegie Mellon University.
 My research focuses on integrating machine learning and artificial intelligence with computational mechanics to accelerate numerical simulations and tackle complex computational challenges in engineering.
 My current research area focuses on developing neural operators and